A One-Size-Fits-All Solution to Conservative Bandit Problems: A General Solution to Conservative Bandits

 \textbf{Remark 1.} Theorem \ref{thm:general} shows that \textsf{GenCB} provides a general algorithmic and analytical framework for translating a standard bandit problem into a conservative bandit algorithm, and only generate an additional $T$-independent regret due to the reward constraint.
 To the best of our knowledge, this is the first general analysis procedure which works for a family of CBPs with sample-path reward constraints, and it provides an expected regret bound (rather than high probability bounds in \cite{wu2016conservative,kazerouni2017conservative,ImprovedConLB_AAAI20,zhang2019contextual}) with $T$-independent conservative regret. \yihan{Revised this paragraph.
 Should we merge this paragraph to the Remark1?}

 Below, we apply \textsf{GenCB} to three widely studied CBPs, i.e., CMAB, CLB and CCCB.
-Due to space limit, we only present the main theorems, and defer the algorithm pseudo-codes and proofs to the supplementary materials.
+Here we only present the main theorems, and defer the algorithm pseudo-codes and proofs to the supplementary material~\cite{supp_arxiv_version}.